Joshfairhead/Obsidian/Omnicient/Regen Foundation/Three Horizons Mapping.md

 ### Governance Circle (will?)
 **Key responsibiltites:**
-- To discern general organisational frameworks that maintain adaptive ability
+- To discern and develop organisational frameworks that vision focused:
+	- Cultivating the growth of regenerative agriculture, holistic land management, and marine stewardship through the development of technological tools, scientific inquiry, and capacity building.

 ### General Circle (being?)
 - To discern organisational needs, hopes, dreams and desires which inform its strategy and the formation of new domain specific circles.